OpenWaterFoundation/cdss-model-cu-sw-yampa/README.md

 * [StateCU](https://github.com/OpenWaterFoundation/cdss-model-statecu-yampa/tree/master/StateCU) - input files that are used to run the StateCU software
 * [StateMod](https://github.com/OpenWaterFoundation/cdss-model-statecu-yampa/tree/master/StateMod) - input files that are shared with the StateMod model

+<a name="repo-contents-statemod"></a>
+## Repository Contents ##

+The repository contains only the input files needed to create the Yampa Basin StateMod dataset:

+* Data files used as input, such as time series that are from third parties and not found in HydroBase.
+* Data Management Interface (DMI) software command files, such as for StateDMI and TSTool software.
+* Documentation source files.

+Dynamic files that can be created from the above source files or are created by running StateMod are not saved in the repository ([.gitignore file](https://github.com/OpenWaterFoundation/cdss-model-statemod-yampa/blob/master/.gitignore) is used to ignore):

+* StateMod input files created by DMI programs.
+* StateMod output files, such as reports and binary files.

+Specific folders in the repository are described below.
+It is convention that files created in a data component folder are written to the main `StateMod` folder, which is used to run the model.
+The components listed alphabetically include:

+* [bin](https://github.com/OpenWaterFoundation/cdss-model-statemod-yampa/tree/master/bin) - location for StateMod executable, called by `StateMod/run*.bat` files
+* [Diversions](https://github.com/OpenWaterFoundation/cdss-model-statemod-yampa/tree/master/Diversions) - files related to direct diversions
+* [DocsSW](https://github.com/OpenWaterFoundation/cdss-model-statemod-yampa/tree/master/DocsSW) - Yampa River Basin Water Resources Planning Model User's Manual as PDF
+* [Instream]() - files related to instream flow rights
+* [Network](https://github.com/OpenWaterFoundation/cdss-model-statemod-yampa/tree/master/Network) - files related to model network
+* [Reservoirs](https://github.com/OpenWaterFoundation/cdss-model-statemod-yampa/tree/master/Reservoirs) - files related to reservoirs
+* [StateMod](https://github.com/OpenWaterFoundation/cdss-model-statemod-yampa/tree/master/StateMod) - folder where all generated files are placed as the complete dataset
+* [StreamSW](https://github.com/OpenWaterFoundation/cdss-model-statemod-yampa/tree/master/StreamSW) - files related to surface water streams

 <a name="compatibility"></a>
 ## Compatibility and Integration with other CDSS Models ##